8 min read

 Tucked at the southern tip of Belize along the Caribbean coast, Punta Gorda is a small, welcoming town that offers a slower pace of life, tight-knit community vibes, and access to some of the country’s most beautiful natural landscapes.

 It’s quieter than popular destinations like Placencia or Ambergris Caye, making it a low-stress choice for those wanting to leave crowded, expensive, or stressful environments behind.
+It’s often listed among the best places to live in Belize for affordability.

 This guide will walk you through what life in Punta Gorda really looks like, including the cost of living, the best neighborhoods for expats, and practical tips for connecting with the local community.